randomqastuff/bdd/README.md

-10. Test the web dgrivers
+10. Test the web drivers
     * Select Start, search for "Edit the system environment variables"
     * Select "Edit the system environment variables"
     * Click on "Environment Variables"